iov-one/weave/SECURITY.md

 # Bug and vulnerability reports

-Please let [security@iov.one](mailto:security@iov.one) know of bugs or vulnerabilities, using the PGP public key specified below.
+Please send bug and vulnerability reports to [security@iov.one](mailto:security@iov.one) using the PGP public key specified below.

 ```